Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Feedback Data Acquistion

-In our work, we use \textit{Alpaca-7B} \cite{alpaca}, which is constructed by instruction-tuning the base LLaMA-7B \cite{touvron2023llama} LLM on 52K instruction-response data, as our base LLM.
+In our work, we use \textit{Alpaca-7B} \cite{alpaca}, which is constructed by instruction-tuning the LLaMA-7B \cite{touvron2023llama} on 52K instruction-response data, as the base LLM.
 Thus, we prompt Alpaca to generate \textbf{five} candidate responses for a range of diverse instructions.
 We set the max length for each generated response to 128.
-The overall composition of the instructions is presented in Table \ref{tab:data_stats}.
+We provide more details on the dataset composition in Appendix \S \ref{sec:composition}.